Wren6991/TwoWireDebug/README.md

 # Two-Wire Debug

 A low-pin-count debug transport.
-Read the asciidoc version of the specification [here](spec/twd.adoc), or go to [releases](https://github.com/Wren6991/TwoWireDebug/releases/) to get the latest PDF version.
+Read the asciidoc version of the specification [here](spec/twd.adoc), or go to [releases](https://github.com/Wren6991/TwoWireDebug/releases/latest) to get the latest PDF.

 ## Overview